We live at 6,222 feet elevation.

 One pound of dry beans will yield about 6 cups of cooked beans, equal to 4 cans from the supermarket.
 (There are about 1.5 cups of beans per can when you drain the liquid).

 Even if you don’t live at high altitude, cooking and freezing beans at home is less than HALF the cost of canned beans.
-Plus, you can freeze a much broader variety than are available in cans.
+Plus, you can freeze a much broader variety than what is available in cans.

 Wow!
 I had no idea that cooking at high altitudes was so difficult!